Noticed your error at the petrol station?

 Modern diesel engines can be hard to differentiate for drivers with an untrained eye, or ear.
 Where traditionally diesel engines were clattery, dirty and slow to warm up, modern diesels drive and sound very similar to petrol engines.
 People simply forget they are driving a diesel as the associated audio and visual clues are simply not there.

-Ford has been the first manufacturer to develop technology designed to prevent a misfuelling mishap, with its Easyfuel system, which prevents drivers filling up their diesel models with petrol.
+Ford has been the first manufacturer to develop technology designed to prevent a misfuelling mishap, with its Easyfuel system.
+This prevents drivers filling up their diesel models with a petrol pump.

 An unleaded petrol pump nozzle cannot enter a diesel tank on Mondeo and Focus models equipped with the system.
 Typically diesel nozzles are too wide to fit into any petrol tank, so the problem rarely crops up.

-Whereas diesel pumps were traditionally black, unleaded petrol green and four-star leaded petrol red, modern-day diesel pumps are often green to enhance fuel suppliers' eco credentials, with BP being the most notable culprit.
+Whereas diesel pumps were traditionally black, unleaded petrol green and four-star leaded petrol red, modern-day diesel pumps are occasionally green to enhance fuel suppliers' eco credentials, with BP being the most notable culprit.

-With the massive rise in popularity of diesels misfuelling is an inevitable and growing problem which is only just starting to be addressed by manufacturers.
+With the massive rise in popularity of diesels, misfuelling is an inevitable problem which only in recent years has been addressed properly by manufacturers.

 Theoretically it should be hard to fill a petrol tank with diesel, as diesel nozzles are too wide to fit into the tank.
-However using diesel in a petrol engine may destroy the engine's catalytic converter, necessitating a costly replacement.
+That doesn't stop there being cases where this in fact does occur.
+Using diesel in a petrol engine may destroy the engine's catalytic converter, necessitating a costly replacement.

 If you've accidentally filled your tank with biodiesel or ethanol the likelihood is you'll need to drain your tank, unless your car is correctly modified to receive these fuels.

-Aside from buying a Ford model with the Easyfuel system the best thing you can do is to clearly label your vehicle with a sticker above the petrol tank, as car-hire companies generally do.
+Aside from buying a Ford model with the Easyfuel protection system, or a similar feature from another manufacturer, the best thing you can do is to clearly label your vehicle with a sticker above the petrol tank, as car-hire companies generally do.
 This is particularly important if your car is used by a number of drivers.
-You can also buy little gadgets which you stick inside your fuel flap that are light activated, and shout out "Diesel, Diesel...." when you open the fuel cap.
-These really exist, but to be honest we've never seen anyone using them.